What to pack / Where to go / Before you go / Country summaries / On the road / Resources / Images / Links / Home

 • Dangers: Super-safe and mega-clean.
 This is one place you do not want to break the law, and they have some strange ones

-• Costs: US$35-50, depending on your alcohol consumption.
+• Costs: US$40-60, depending on your alcohol consumption and if you sleep in a dorm bed or want your own room.
 Slightly less expensive than the USA and certainly western Europe, but hugely more expensive than say Indonesia

 • Money: ATMs extremely plentiful along with change places